interlay/interbtc-spec/interbtc-spec/docs/source/spec/redeem.rst

 2. A user locks an amount of interBTC by calling the :ref:`requestRedeem` function.
 In this function call, the user selects a vault to execute the redeem request from the list of vaults.
 The function creates a redeem request with a unique hash.
 3. The selected vault listens for the ``RequestRedeem`` event emitted by the user.
 The vault then proceeds to transfer BTC to the address specified by the user in the :ref:`requestRedeem` function including a unique hash in the ``OP_RETURN`` of one output.
 4. The vault executes the :ref:`executeRedeem` function by providing the Bitcoin transaction from step 3 together with the redeem request identifier within the time limit.
 If the function completes successfully, the locked interBTC are destroyed and the user received its BTC.
 5. Optional: If the user could not receive BTC within the given time (as required in step 4), the user calls :ref:`cancelRedeem` after the redeem time limit.
 The user can choose either to reimburse, or to retry.
 In case of reimbursement, the user transfer ownership of the tokens to the vault, but receives collateral in exchange.
 In case of retry, the user gets back its tokens.
 In either case, the user is given some part of the vault's collateral as compensation for the inconvenience.
-In addition, some amount (depending on the vault's SLA) of collateral is transferred from the vault to the fee pool.
+In addition, some amount (depending on the vault's SLA) of collateral is transferred from the vault to the user.

    a.
 Optional: If during a :ref:`cancelRedeem` the user selects reimbursement, and as a result the vault becomes undercollateralized, then vault does not receive the user's tokens - they are burned, and the vault's ``issuedTokens`` decreases.
 When, at some later point, it gets sufficient colalteral, it can call :ref:`mintTokensForReimbursedRedeem` to get the tokens.